idodov/RedAlert/README.md

 After restarting the AppDaemon addon, Home Assistant will generate the binary sensor named **binary_sensor.oref_alert**.
 You can incorporate this sensor into your automations and dashboards. *All sensor attributes will remain empty until an alert occurs, at which point they will be updated.*

-## Red Alert Trigger for Cities with Similar Character Patterns, Specific City/City Area*
+## Red Alert Trigger for Cities with Similar Character Patterns, Specific City, and Cities With Multiple Alert Zones
 In Israel, city names can exhibit similar patterns, such as "Yavne" and "Gan Yavne," so it's essential to consider this when creating a binary sensor based on the 'data' attribute using the SPIT function rather than the REGEX_SEARCH function.
-Moreover, in Israel, 11 cities have been subdivided into multiple alert zones, each receiving a separate alert only when there is a threat to the population residing in that specific area.
+Also 11 cities have been subdivided into multiple alert zones, each receiving a separate alert only when there is a threat to the population residing in that specific area.
 This implies that there are various approaches to creating a sensor for a city as a whole and a specific area within it.
 The cities that have been divided into multiple alert zones include Ashkelon, Beersheba, Ashdod, Herzliya, Hadera, Haifa, Jerusalem, Netanya, Rishon Lezion, Ramat Gan, and Tel Aviv-Yafo.
 For a list of city names and areas, please refer to this link: https://www.oref.org.il//12481-he/Pakar.aspx

+**Please note that there is a primary method for creating sub-sensors, and it employs a distinct syntax compared to automation triggers.
+Here are a few examples to illustrate this.**

-### Sample Trigger or Value Template for a Binary Sensor - Yavne city and not Gan-Yavne city:
+### Sample Trigger or Value Template for a Binary Sensor
+### Yavne city and not Gan-Yavne city
 To create a sensor that activates only when an attack occurs in a specific city that has similar character patterns in other city names, you should use the following approach.
 For example, if you want to create a sensor that activates when **only** "יבנה" and **not** "גן יבנה" is attacked, you can use the following code syntax.

 **Trigger for Automation**